stockphrase/no-silo/content/resources/open-handbook/chapter-3.md

 Before you write anything, carefully analyze those people whom you desire to persuade.
 To the best of your knowledge, take an inventory of what you know about the audience (or audiences) you plan to address in your writing.
 This analysis should give you insight into how best to present your thinking, reasoning, and evidence.
-You might begin such an audience analysis by asking questions such as these:
+You might begin an audience analysis by asking questions such as these:

 - Who is your audience or audiences?
 - What are their values?